NikoLicht/portfolio/src/pages/blog/wine_tasting.md

 ### Improvements for next time
 Next time I will definitely <mark>enforce more strict rules for the wine</mark>, to ensure they are more easily comparable, hopefully leading to the participants ( myself included ) learning more.
 For instance, only red, only italian, only natural, only negro-amaro or something else, would lead to a better less chaotic understanding.
 Maybe even just a 'classical' grapes tasting would be cool.
 Yet hard to arrange.

+### What worked well
+- Pairwise comparative tasting was a success.
+Perhaps a bit challenging to keep track of what was in which glass.
+- Everybody brought snacks and foods.
+Thanks friends.
+- Using a jigger to pour even amounts for everyone worked well.
+We only had one of each bottle, and neither of us were precision pourers.
+- The big dining table we have restored.
+Everyone had a place at the same table.